Improving Model Factuality with Fine-grained Critique-based Evaluator: Experiments on Generator Factuality

-By comparing with other ablations that use \modelname, we observe that our method of combining response editing/removing with coarse-level scoring achieves significantly better performance.
-Specifically, our method that only correct false information with common facts outperforms ``Edit + Coarse'', which could introduce both common and lesser-known facts to the training data.
+In \autoref{tab:res-ablation}, we observe that our method of combining response editing/removing with coarse-level scoring achieves significantly better performance.
+In particular, our full method, which only corrects false information with common facts, outperforms ``Edit + Coarse'', which could introduce both common and lesser-known facts into the training data.
 The above results answer (\textbf{RQ3}), demonstrating the effectiveness of our training recipe.